Characters of the Marvel Cinematic Universe: M–Z: Herman Schultz / Shocker

 Herman Schultz (portrayed by Bokeem Woodbine), also known as the Shocker, is a former salvage worker and professional criminal.
 When Jackson Brice is killed, Schultz assumes the Shocker mantle and gauntlet before tracking down a weapon retrieved by Spider-Man and assisting in a weapons deal aboard the Staten Island Ferry.
 The deal is ambushed by the FBI and Spider-Man, though Schultz and Toomes manage to escape.
 When the crew pulls their final heist on a cargo plane transporting weapons from the Avengers, Schultz is tasked with stopping Spider-Man from intervening; the former initially overpowers the web-slinger until he is distracted by Ned Leeds, allowing Spider-Man to web Schultz onto a bus.
 In a deleted scene, students find Schultz still webbed and take photos with him before he is eventually turned over to the authorities.

-As of 2025, the character has appeared in one project: the film Spider-Man: Homecoming.
+As of 2026, the character has appeared in one project: the film Spider-Man: Homecoming.

 Nicholas Scratch

 Nicholas Scratch (portrayed by Abel Lysenko) is the son of Agatha Harkness.
 Born in the 1750s, he is fated to die at birth.
 Nicholas survives infancy due to a bargain Agatha strikes with Death.
 Agatha spends the next six years raising Nicholas while killing witches, which he grows to oppose.
 Together, they create a children's song that would eventually become the Ballad of the Witches' Road.
 Eventually, Nicholas grows sick and Death takes him, devastating Agatha.

-As of 2025, the character has appeared in one project: the Disney+ series Agatha All Along.
+As of 2026, the character has appeared in one project: the Disney+ series Agatha All Along.

 Sersi

 Sersi (portrayed by Gemma Chan) is an Eternal with an affinity for humankind who is very empathetic and has the ability to manipulate matter.
 She has been in love with Ikaris for centuries and poses as a museum curator on Earth.
 She becomes the new leader of the Eternals following Ajak's death.
 Sersi is Chan's second role in the MCU, after portraying Minn-Erva in the film Captain Marvel.

-As of 2025, the character has appeared in one project: the film Eternals.
+As of 2026, the character has appeared in one project: the film Eternals.
 An alternate universe variant of Sersi appeared in one project: the Disney+ animated series What If...? (non-speaking cameo).

 Shalla-Bal / Silver Surfer

 Shalla-Bal (portrayed by Julia Garner), also known as the Silver Surfer, is an alien from the utopian planet Zenn-La who agreed to become Galactus's metallic-skinned herald in exchange for him sparing her planet.
 She travels through space on a surfboard-like craft in search of planets for Galactus to feed on.

-As of 2025, the character has appeared in one project: the film The Fantastic Four: First Steps.
+As of 2026, the character has appeared in two projects: the film The Fantastic Four: First Steps; and the one-shot comic Fantastic Four: First Foes – Shalla-Bal (2026).